Bee Poop [The Down and Dirty Truth]

 People often wonder if bees poop?
 Honey bees are of particular interest since they live in a colony with thousands of individuals.
 That would be a lot of bee-size “potties”.
 Well, yes they do and sometimes the wastes of bees can tell you a bit about the health of the colony.
+In an effort to understand more about these insects, it is also interesting to learn exactly what bee poop is not.

 What does Honey Bee Poop Look Like?